Automated-Islet-Analysis/Automated_Islet_Analysis/README.md

 ### Requirements
 - Windows 64-bit version
 - 1GB of free disk space
-- 8GB of RAM recommended
+- at least 8GB of RAM recommended

 ### 1. Download the main branch of this git repository